The Mall Athens: The media black-out

 Outside Greece, the Latsis Group (which holds a majority stake in the Mall Athens) is also dealt with extreme caution by the international media.
 The British newspapers The Times, and The Telegraph dealt with the close relationship between Spiro Latsis and José Manuel Barroso, president of the European Commission.

 Bomb attack

 An explosive device behind a newspaper stand at The Mall Athens slightly injured two security staff on Sunday morning 20 January 2013.
 A warning was issued by telephone to a newspaper and a website about an hour earlier, allowing evacuation of the mall.

 Death

 On March 27, 2019, a 40-year-old woman started approaching the handrail of the mall's 3rd floor, only to be seen falling from it internal stairs, and ending up on the 1st floor.
 There was direct intervention by the National Emergency Center, the police and the competent authorities.
-The woman was shortly after transported to the KAT Hospital, where it was confirmed that she had passed away.
+The woman was shortly after transported to the KAT Hospital, where it was confirmed that she had died.
 The event received wide news coverage and is believed that it was a suicide.